 - Work and Life Experience

-- Prerequisites as for Recent Secondary Education or equivalent, Certificate IV, Diploma or higher.
+- Prerequisites as for recent Secondary education or equivalent

 - Your entire academic record will be considered.

 Advanced standing and entry pathways:

-• Diploma of Early Childhood Education and Care (Year 2, diploma graduates with a distinction average may be eligible to receive advanced standing of up to 48 credit points);
+Applicants with a CHC50113 Diploma of Early Childhood Education and Care may be eligible to receive advanced standing of up to 42 credit points.

 Other requirements of this course

-All students wishing to graduate with a teaching qualification will be required by the Federal Government to successfully complete the LANTITE by the end of Year 3 of the course.
+All pre-service teachers wishing to graduate with a teaching qualification will be required by the Federal Government to successfully complete the LANTITE in order to qualify for graduation.
 View further information about this test here.